Nissi-Olugbode/Palmora-Group-HR-Analysis/README.md

 This project involved analyzing the company's HR dataset using Power BI to uncover actionable insights focused on gender equality, pay equity, and regulatory compliance.

 ### Data Source
-The primary data source used for this project is
+The primary data source used for this project is Palmora Group emp data.csv and Palmora Group Bonus Rules.xls

 ### Objectives
 - Analyze HR data to identify gender-related discrepancies within the company.